 - iv.
-Logus Fleet Limited was set up to consolidate the Group's Fleet Management IPR and business. - v The Company indirectly controls Simno Software Services Limited through Logus UK Limited.
+Loqus Fleet Limited was set up to consolidate the Group's Fleet Management IPR and business.
+The investment in Loqus Fleet Limited was transferred to Loqus Services Limited with effect from 1 July 2020. - v.
+The Company indirectly controls Simno Software Services Limited through Loqus UK Limited.
 Simno Software Services Limited was acquired on 4 May 2020. - vi.
 Datatrak IT Algerie Sarl is in the process of liquidation and the investment was fully provided for in previous periods.
 Such subsidiary was not consolidated due to the fact that amounts are immaterial for the Group and no transactions were entered into during the year under review.